 The fetal fibronectin test isn't necessary for all pregnant women.
 Your doctor may suggest it if you're at risk of going into labor early.
 You may be at higher risk because you're bleeding (not usually because of the actually bleeding but because preterm labor is suspected.
 It cannot be done if blood is present), have a health problem, have early contractions, or delivered a baby early in the past.

 What the Test Does

 Fibronectin is a protein that connects the amniotic sac to your uterus -- almost like glue.
 As the sac begins to separate before birth, your body releases the excess fibronectin.

 The test checks the level of fibronectin in your cervix.
-High levels can mean that you’re about to go into labor.
+High levels can mean that you may go into labor early.

 How the Test Is Done

 The test is simple and safe.
 Your doctor will take a quick swab from your cervix.
 It may be uncomfortable, but it will be quick.
 Don't have intercourse for 24 hours before the test -- it could cause a false positive.

 What to Know About Test Results

 You should hear the results the next day.
-Low levels of fetal fibronectin rule out the possibility of labor within the next week or so.
+Low levels of fetal fibronectin rule out the possibility of labor within the next two weeks.